Sanyo Micro Pack 35: Device

 Offered as a small "sound camera" type reel-to-reel audio tape recorder, the Sanyo Micro Pack 35 used a unique tape cartridge.
 The Sanyo Micro Pack 35 case and controls were designed to resemble a film camera.
 The unit was marketed for "capturing the first words of the child, terrorizing party guests and sending voice letters".

 The compact styled device used a simplified drive mechanism for tape transport.
 There was no capstan.
 Instead, the motor driveshaft protruded into the cartridge between the tape reels pressing against a rubber coating.
 The whole motor tilted back and forth to press on one reel or the other which determined the tape direction.
 The changing amount of tape on the engaged reel caused a changing speed of tape transport and up to 1% wow and flutter.
 A control on top of the unit allowed the tape speed to be varied between Slow (low quality/long recording time) and Fast (better quality/short recording time).

 The unit featured an input jack for a microphone, an output jack for an earphone and an internal speaker.
-The VU meter for monitoring the audio level on recording was used as also used in playback mode as a charge level indicator of the four AA batteries.
+The VU meter for monitoring the audio level on recording was used in playback mode as a charge level indicator of the four AA batteries.